-A recent study by the FDIC (1984) finds significant ability to predict future bank failures by using data now available on nonperforming loans.
-This still requires bank examination but with a different responsibility-confirming that the data reported by banks are accurate.
+A recent study by the FDIC finds significant ability to predict future bank failures by using data now available on non-performining loans.
+This still requires bank examination but with a different responsibility-confirming that the data reported by banks is accurate.
 This is an easier task for the examiner than evaluation of loan quality.